 - Joining the Professional Standards Committee — not currently taking applications.

 - Joining a Segment Committee (Government Lawyers or New Lawyers) — applications closing Monday 9 January 2023.

 The Special Interest Committees are not currently taking applications for membership.

 Committee members are appointed on a two-year basis, commencing 1 January.
-From 2021, the Law Society introduced a biennial application process that opens in early October and closes in late November.
+Our biennial application process opens in early October and closes in late November, notified in our member newsletter Hearsay.
 Successful applicants will be notified in December, ahead of the following two-year term.

 Each committee includes a Committee Chair and general members.
 Some committees also include guests from relevant stakeholder organisations who attend as observers.

 The workload of committees varies.
 It can depend on the current law reform agenda of governments and the level of change in a particular area of practice in any given year, that might in turn require contributions to submissions, development of information resources, or professional development opportunities for members.

 Most committees meet between 5 and 10 times per year and may involve work between meetings, including providing input on consultations with a short lead time, working on information resources or working with Law Society staff on professional development and networking events.

 Committees can be involved in the following:

 - Providing advice to the Society on significant changes to the legal landscape, within their area of expertise.